the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 </ol>
 </details>

-Firstly, to find the optimal number of cluster (i.e the optimal number of different topics), we are going to use the **Elbow Method**.
+Firstly, to find the optimal number of cluster (i.e the optimal number of different topics), you are going to use the **Elbow Method**.

 The **Elbow Method** is a heuristic used to choose the optimal number of clusters (K) in clustering algorithms such as K-Means.